 For instance, if you’ve been tolerating a barely functioning showerhead, it’s high time you shell out that $30 you’ve been scrimping for a high-pressure rainfall shower type you can easily buy at any home store.
 Showering with this simple replacement will instantly make you feel so much better that you’ll probably kick yourself for not fixing this problem immediately.

-You must find ways to make your home livable even if you have to invest in these little improvements.
+You must find ways to make your home livable, even if that means investing in small improvements.
 If you can’t do it now, make a conscious effort to save and set a goal to complete it.
+For larger projects like house extensions, planning ahead and budgeting wisely can help you create the additional space you need while adding value to your home.

 If you’ve saved more than enough in the future, you can probably get on with a major renovation project, like: